 Logan’s story parallels that of another boy, Jacob Barnett, who was put into Special Education by his school until his parents intervened, electing to home school him instead.
 Jacob is now seen as an incredibly intelligent young person with a level of genius that marks him as on track to winning a Nobel Prize one day.

 I also recently did a TEDx talk in 2014 about my story of leaving college for good.
 You can check that out here.

 More on Education & Homeschooling

 My decision to leave school behind when I was in college came from the same beliefs I hold today about education.
 I felt confined within the system and I felt it wasn’t going to lead me somewhere I wanted to be.
-It didn’t matter whether I was studying business, engineering, marketing or music, I did not enjoy the methods and couldn’t see a way to change things except by leaving.
-Aside from what society would make us think, leaving education and a diploma behind was one of the greatest decisions I have ever made as I was then able to explore and learn anything I wanted without having to worry about a rigid structure which promotes memorization and useless testing.
+It didn’t matter whether I was studying business, engineering, marketing, or music, I did not enjoy the methods and couldn’t see a way to change things except by leaving.
+Aside from what society would have us think, leaving education and a diploma behind was one of the greatest decisions I have ever made, as I was then able to explore and learn anything I wanted without having to worry about a rigid structure which promotes memorization and useless testing.
 I believe we will be OK if we leave the current education system behind and choose other methods.
-This isn’t to say homeschool is for everyone, but I truly believe that a drastic, and I mean drastic, change in the way our education system functions needs to happen, and soon.
+This isn’t to say home schooling is for everyone, but I truly believe that a drastic, and I mean drastic, change in the way our education system functions needs to happen, and soon.